Battle of Ghindăoani: Battle

-Sigismund launched his incursion into Moldavia by utilising the Oituz Pass in late January 1395.
-The vanguard of the Hungarian army, commanded by the Count of the Székelys, Stephen Kanizsai, managed to break through the Moldavian defensive lines, which were primarily composed of archers, fortified behind wooden palisades known as prisăci.
+Sigismund launched his incursion into Moldavia by utilising the Oituz Pass in late January 1395.The vanguard of the Hungarian army, commanded by the Count of the Székelys, Stephen Kanizsai, managed to break through the Moldavian defensive lines, which were primarily composed of archers, fortified behind wooden palisades known as prisăci.

 The main body of the Hungarian army, personally led by King Sigismund, is believed to have entered Moldavia through another mountain pass, most likely the one at Bicaz, with the intention of reaching Hârlău, where Stephen's seat was located.
 Harassed continuously by Moldavian cavalry detachments, the Hungarian army eventually reached the Neamț Citadel, which they besieged for several days before Stephen agreed to a formal peace on 3 February 1395.

 Soon after, Stephen I broke the peace and regrouped his forces, launching a surprise counterattack against the retreating Hungarian army on its way back toward the Bicaz Pass.
 The ambush took place near Târgu Neamț, at Hindău on 12 February 1395.
 The narrow terrain favoured the Moldavian troops, who fired volleys of arrows to disrupt and fragment the Hungarian formations.
-Sigismund’s army, unable to properly deploy its full strength, suffered heavy losses and was forced into a disorganised retreat across the Carpathians.
-The king himself narrowly escaped and, as inferred from a royal document issued only two days later in Brașov on 14 February 1395, withdrew rapidly into Transylvania.
+Sigismund’s army, unable to properly deploy its full strength suffered losses and was forced into a disorganised retreat.
+Sigismund and his army withdrew across the Carpathians shortly thereafter, as inferred from a royal document issued only two days later in Brașov on 14 February 1395.

+Result

+Romanian historiography traditionally regards the battle as a Moldavian victory, emphasising the successful ambush of Sigismund’s forces in the Carpathians and the temporary curtailment of Hungarian influence east of the mountains.
+It was an important step to consolidating Moldavia's early foreign policy.

+The outcome of the engagement is disputed.
+Romanian historians emphasize that Moldavian troops inflicted losses and disrupted the Hungarian retreat, interpreting the battle as a tactical success for Stephen I. By contrast, contemporary Hungarian chronicles and Sigismund’s own correspondence report that the campaign achieved Hungarian objectives, noting that Sigismund’s forces advanced into Moldavia and returned to Transylvania in good order.

+According to Hungarian historiography, the Moldavian campaign of Sigismund was a swift success, the operation laid the groundwork for his future plans, he could turn his attention to the Wallachian issue.